 Well, it’s not 🙂 The Landing page plays the role of a title that invites the visitor to enter the restaurant.
 And email marketing is the chef.
 The taste of his dish depends on whether the customer will stay here or not.

 In the classic model, after a subscription, the visitor’s data go to the CRM-system.
-With the correct email marketing, when the CRM and mail service works together, the subscriber immediately gets welcome-letter.
+With the correct email marketing strategy, when the CRM and mail service works together, the subscriber immediately gets a welcome-letter.
 For example, such as the online store FreePeople (the company – not a startup, but makes cool mail):